Self-injecting low dose methotrexate for the treatment of arthritis

 Can I inject methotrexate by myself?

 Yes, methotrexate is most conveniently injected by yourself, a friend or family member.
 If necessary your GP (or their nurse) may do it for you.
-You can arrange for them to help you with your first injection/s if you like.
+You can arrange for them to help you with your first injection/s until you are confident to do it yourself.

 How often will I need an injection?